-By the end of this demo, students should be able to
+By the end of this demonstration, students should be able to:

-- determine the chemical equation for the combustion of methane gas.
+- Write a balanced chemical equation for the combustion of methane.

 - Chemical changes